Frank Herbert, Dune

 A week or so ago, I finished reading Dune by Frank Herbert.
 It tells the story of a revolution within a Galactic Empire that takes place on a harsh and unforgiving desert planet called Arrakis.
-The central themes are how destinies can be shaped despite being intertwined around many axes, and also the importance of adaptation in the fight for survival.
+One central theme is how destinies can be shaped despite being intertwined around many axes.
+Another is the importance of adaptation in the fight for survival.

 I came to Dune via the David Lynch film and then the Sci-Fi Channel’s mini-series, which I was able to stream through LoveFilm.
 Of the two filmed versions, I found the latter to be more enjoyable and this is almost certainly because it runs to nearly six hours.
 The 1984 film runs to over 3 hours and yet still feels rather rushed.
 The Lynch version is to be praised though as in my opinion it develops a unique aesthetic for the Dune universe that I did not detect so much in the book.